Project 1999 Guidebook

 Step 1 - Installation

 Install Everquest Titanium to a fresh directory.
 This directory must be separate from any live Everquest installs and dedicated to EQEmulator.
 Some users have experienced trouble installing Titanium to their Program Files directory with Windows Vista/7/8, so an alternate path should be specified (Example: C:\EQEmu).

 DO NOT PATCH EVERQUEST.
 If you patch your Titanium install you will need to delete it and start over.

-Step 2a - Forum Account
+Step 2 - Forum Account

 To experience the Velious style user interface, navigate to your EQ Directory, then into your UIFiles folder.
 Create a folder named 'velious'.
-Download and extract this ZIP file into that folder: Velious UI Files.
+Download and extract this ZIP file into that folder: Velious UI Files

 To use this interface in game, you must /loadskin velious.